mjparme/javafx-template/README.md

 ## Modularization

-The application is modularized so that slimmed down runtimes can be bundled with the application
+The application is modularized so that slimmed down runtimes can be bundled with the application.

 # Using the Project